PromtEngineer/localGPT/README.md

 else:
     print ("MPS device not found.")

+ 4- Find "instructor.py" and open it in VS Code to edit.
+Once you open "instructor.py" with VS Code, replace the code snippet that has "device_type" with the following codes:

+         if device is None:
+            device = self._target_device

+        # Replace the line: self.to(device)

+        if device in ['cpu', 'CPU']:
+            device = torch.device('cpu')

+        elif device in ['mps', 'MPS']:
+            device = torch.device('mps')

+        else:
+            device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')

+        self.to(device)

 # Disclaimer
 This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.
 Vicuna-7B is based on the Llama model so that has the original Llama license.